Steve Kline (left-handed pitcher): Post-playing career

 After his release from the Phillies in 2008, Kline retired and began coaching in the Giants instructional leagues.

 On December 17, 2008, he was announced as the pitching coach for the Single-A Augusta GreenJackets.

 On May 10, 2011, he was suspended after he head-butted an umpire.
 He was later suspended for 15 days and fined $500 for the incident.

 On January 26, 2012, he was announced as the pitching coach for the Class A Advanced San Jose Giants.

 Then, in the World Baseball Classic Qualifier, which took place in Taiwan from November 15 to 18, 2012, Kline was the pitching coach of team New Zealand.
 He returned as the Augusta GreenJackets' pitching coach for the 2013 and 2014 seasons.

 He served as the pitching coach for the Richmond Flying Squirrels, the Double-A affiliate of the San Francisco Giants, from 2015 to 2017 and again from 2020 to 2021.
 He spent most of the 2018 and 2019 seasons as the pitching coach for the club's Triple-A affiliate, the Sacramento River Cats, with a brief stint as the San Francisco Giants' bullpen coach in 2019.

 On June 4, 2021, he was named head coach of Indiana University of Pennsylvania's Division II baseball team.

 Pitching style

-Known for his colorful sound bites, he has accused umpires of favoring the New York Yankees and has jokingly said he thought about putting one ump in the "Kobra Klutch".
+Known for his colorful sound bites, he has accused umpires of favoring the New York Yankees and has jokingly said he thought about putting one ump in the "Cobra Clutch".
 One of Kline's signature pitches is a sinker that seems to "roll off the kitchen table".
 He utilized this pitch frequently when serving as a setup man for the St. Louis Cardinals.
 He also had an above average slider that he often featured against left-handed batters throughout his career, and would throw the occasional changeup.

 Though he did not bat often, Kline, a switch hitter, chose to bat right-handed against right-handed pitchers three times in his career.